 How Do I Make My Bones Stronger?

 Okay...so we’ve talked a little bit about the importance of bone health.
 Hopefully, you’ve learned a thing or two up to this point.
-It’s not everyday we wake up worried about our bones.
-This is primarily one of the reasons our bone health and our overall skeletal system is neglected.
+It’s not every day we wake up worried about our bones.
+This is primarily one of the reasons our bone health and our overall skeletal system are neglected.
 Most of the time, we are only concerned with it...when it breaks.
 Remember, only about 30% of Americans are getting proper bone minerals and vitamins every day in their diet.
 According to the National Osteoporosis Foundation, approximately 10 million Americans suffer from osteoporosis and around 44 million have low bone density.
 Yikes!
 Poor bone health usually affects those later in life, but proper preventative measures and proper steps can be taken to increase bone density and promote bone health.
 Here are 5 incredibly effective ways to make your bones stronger:

 Most people think bones are just strictly made up of calcium.
 Couldn’t be further from the truth.
 Our bones are mostly made of collagen which is a protein that provides a soft scaffolding-link framework (about 50% of our bone).
 It’s calcium phosphate, which is a mineral, that adds the strength and hardens the framework.
 Researchers have said that low protein diets can have a negative impact on bones because it decreases calcium absorption, directly impacting our bone mineral density.
 Luckily, Xyngular Complete Collagen not only includes 10g of bone-building collagen, but also includes vitamin C, digestive enzymes, and fulvic minerals to optimize absorption and delivery into the bloodstream.